 That's not too much to ask is it!
 This was one of my major goals set at the start and I achieved this by keeping my training journal up to date each day.
 I would write my mental state, (which was usually always positive), my food intake for the day and the timing, and also how my training went.
 Each weights session had strength goals set for it, even a couple of reps more was enough to satisfy me, as long as each session I was moving into new strength territories then I knew things were going in the right direction.

-I would concentrate on the compound exercises for the major exercises, re-introducing Military Presses, Stiff Leg Deadlifts and the Flat Bench Press, which I hadn't done for years due to an old shoulder injury.
+I would concentrate on the compound exercises for the major exercises, re-introducing Military Presses, Stiff-Legged Deadlifts and the Flat Bench Press, which I hadn't done for years due to an old shoulder injury.

 I hadn't trained more than three times per week with weights since 1998 and with my motivation being high I decided to follow a 4-way training split to see how my body responded to that.
 Below is my routine: